MTG/MIR-toolbox-docker/README.md

     docker run --rm -p 8888:8888 mtgupf/mir-toolbox

-You can access the notebook at http://localhost:8888, use the password **mir** to access it.
+You can access the notebook at http://localhost:8888, use the password **mir** to log in.

 If you want to access a notebook from your host machine, mount a volume pointing to `/notebooks` inside the container

     docker run --rm -p 8888:8888 --mount type=bind,source=$(pwd),target=/notebooks mtgupf/mir-toolbox

-ensure that the source location in the `--mount` option is an absolute path.
+ensure that the `source` location in the `--mount` option is an absolute path.

 ### Permissions